dboddie-canonical-work/rockcraft/docs/tutorials/publish-a-rock.rst

 ============================

-You will need to set up your development environment with the :doc:`prerequisites <common/prereq>` needed for this tutorial before continuing.
+You will need to set up your development environment with the :doc:`requirements <common/requirements>` needed for this tutorial before continuing.

 Push a ROCK to Docker Hub